devops-kida/devops-learning/Networking_notes.md

 - **Cache**: temprary stoeage for static data.
-- **Edge location** :  Specific sites where cached data is stored
+- **Edge location** :  Specific sites where cached data is stored A CDN is the global system; edge locations are the local points of presence that make the CDN effective.
+  A CDN is the entire global system of distributed servers.
+An edge location is a specific physical data center within the CDN where content is cached and       served.

 - **Internet Protocal** -
   There is total 4.3 billion ipv4 address.
 Ipv4 is limited and not enough for all the devices thats why we have ipv6 address.